|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 During the same academic year, Campus Pro-Life also encountered difficulties in booking space for “Silent No More,” which involves women speaking publicly about their own experience with abortion.
 The club was promised the South Courtyard Stage for March 16, 2011, and out-of-province speakers booked their flights for that date.
 The Students’ Union then declared the South Courtyard Stage would not be available on March 16 after all, and allocated this space to another group on that date.
 The out-of-province speakers had speaking engagements at other Alberta universities in addition to the University of Calgary and could not re-arrange their schedule, so they lost their only opportunity to use a prominent, high-visibility forum on campus.

-At various times, the Students’ Union has placed a sign in front of Campus Pro-Life displays stating “the views expressed are not those of the Students’ Union,” but this is not done in respect of the expression of other student clubs.
+At various times, the Students’ Union has placed a sign in front of Campus Pro-Life displays stating “the views expressed are not those of the Students’ Union,” but this is not done in regards to the expression of other student clubs.

 In February of 2009, the Students’ Union stripped Campus Pro-Life of its official club status even while admitting that the club had not violated any rule, policy, bylaw or regulation of the Students’ Union or of the University of Calgary.
 The reason provided by the Students’ Union was the refusal of club members to comply with the University’s demand that they turn their signs inwards so that nobody can see them.
 The Campus Pro-Life club appealed this decision and was eventually reinstated in June of 2010, when new students were elected to the Students’ Union.